mariannaapi/interpretable-dimensions/README.md

 In order to exactly reconstitute the results in the paper, special tokens need to be included when extracting BERT representations but not for RoBERTa.

   **Data**

+  The Grand et al data is available at https://osf.io/5r2sz/

  	data/
   		style-data/